Usaamakhan/replit-twibbon/REPORT_SYSTEM.md

 ### 2. Warn User/Creator (Warning Button - Yellow)
 **What it does:**
+- Admin selects a reason from dropdown (e.g., "Inappropriate content", "Misleading information", "Spam", etc.)
-- Creates a warning record in database
+- Creates a warning record in database with selected reason
 - **Restores content to active status** (unhides if was auto-hidden)
 - Resets report count to 0
 - Tracks warning for admin visibility